boonious/gerai/README.md

 ```
 ### Example - HTTP interface

-The cache can also be accessed via the `http://localhost:8080/` endpoint, while the application
+The cache is also accessible via an endpoint - `http://localhost:8080/`, while the application
 is running through one of the following ways:

  - `iex -S mix`